Ships in the night

 Integration: use Button/Input from /components/ui, follow theme vars

 Most agent stacks still run through hub-and-spoke APIs.
-If multiple agents are local, routing every message through a distant service adds latency and cost.
-A local mesh is often enough for coordination.
+If multiple agents are local, routing every message through a distant service adds latency and cost, and a local mesh is often enough for coordination.
 The human role shifts to setting the goal, constraints, and acceptance criteria, then reviewing outcomes.
-The system proposes a decomposition.
-We catch when it misses a constraint or the goal was underspecified.
+A swarm can split the labor across scanning, implementation, tests, and security.
+They stay aligned through shared context and ensemble consensus.
+That coordination needs shared intent formats that are explicit and checkable, not just prose.
+Projects like Reploid explore recursive verification loops for agent workflows.

 The transition

 We are not there yet.
-Most tools are still hybrids: a text editor with AI layered on top.
+Most tools are still hybrids, a text editor with AI layered on top.
 The interaction model is familiar, not redesigned for agents.
 Agentic CLIs are exploring that space, but they still struggle with visibility and trust.
 It is easy to lose track of what is happening or to watch a tool act without permission.

+The transition will be uneven.
+Muscle memory around typing, file navigation, and syntax highlighting matters less.
+The new core skills are specification precision, intent review, and constraint design.
 Each AI step makes the typing and debugging loop less central and the specifying and reviewing loop more central.
 The decision is whether we build specification skills or optimize keystrokes that will be automated.
+We are shaping systems that build tools with us, so our role is to steer what gets built and why.